How to add Site Search 360 to a WordPress site

 If you've manually added a search box to your site and it looks a bit too boring or you'd like to customize more than just the theme color, make sure to use the Custom Integration mode and then go to the Search Designer section from the Site Search 360 WP plugin menu.

 Some settings are purely visual (General, Search Box, Suggestions), while others (Results, Filters, Navigation) require some additional configuration in the Site Search 360 control panel (use the link from the plugin's Dashboard) to access it.
 If you're familiar with CSS, callbacks, and templating, the "Advanced Configuration" section allows you further customize the look and feel of the search to seamlessly integrate the search on your site.

-The easiest way to implement our search is to display search results in a layover, as shown in the gif above.
+The easiest way to implement our search is to display search results in an overlay, as shown in the gif above.
 The overlay is triggered when the searcher presses Enter or the search button to submit the search query.
 The SERP is then shown above your page so this almost never requires any further changes on your side.